1. It’s challenging!

 This makes GP a much more family-friendly specialty, and allows you time to spend with your family and friends, travel, or pursue any hobbies or special interests that you may have.

 “It’s an extremely flexible job.
 I get to choose when I’m seeing patients, choose my work hours, and can rearrange my life around when needed a lot easier than in a bigger hospital environment.”
 Dr Sarah Nolan (FRACGP)

 As a GP, your career is whatever you make it.
 You could be a generalist or proceduralist, work full-time or part-time, enjoy city or country life, or own or be a partner in a practice.

 You can work anywhere in Australia, do after-hours or locum work, FIFO work, or non-clinical work (such as research and education).

 You can also undertake additional training in procedural or non-procedural disciplines such as Anaesthetics, Emergency Medicine, Mental Health, Aboriginal Health and Obstetrics.

 The opportunities are endless!

 “My working week is extremely varied.
-Although I have most weekends off, and also take a day off during the week, I will usually be doing about 48hours of on-call for the local hospital.
+Although I have most weekends off, and also take a day off during the week, I will usually be doing about 48 hours of on-call for the local hospital.
 I will consult in clinic, do some skin cancer medicine, visit the local nursing homes, do an outreach clinic, some emergency medicine, some elective anaesthesia, look after my hospital inpatients, do some teaching, and occasionally attend an emergency in the community.”
 Dr Geordie Beath (FRACGP + FARGP)

-5. You can build relationships with your patients
+5. Building relationships with your patients